 Hundreds of lawsuits have been filed against the manufacturers of GLP-1s Byetta, Januvia, Janumet, and Victoza.
 The lawsuits are centralized in U.S. District Court for the Southern District of California in multidistrict litigation (MDL), a type of mass tort.
 MDLs join together many similar claims to simplify pretrial proceedings such as discovery (the gathering and sharing of evidence and other case documents).

-The lawsuits against drugmakers Merck, Novo, Amylin, and Eli Lilly similarly claim that patients took GLP-1s and as a result developed pancreatic cancer that caused personal injuries and in some cases deaths.
+The lawsuits against drugmakers Merck, Novo, Amylin, and Eli Lilly similarly claim that patients took GLP-1s and as a result developed pancreatic cancer that caused personal injuries and, in some cases, death.

 According to a master complaint filed on behalf of all plaintiffs against the defendants, the plaintiffs were unaware at the time they were prescribed the drugs that using them carried a risk of pancreatic cancer.
-Had they been aware of the risk of pancreatic cancer, the plaintiffs say, they would not have taken GLP-1 drugs.
+The plaintiffs say that had they been aware of the risk of pancreatic cancer, they would not have taken GLP-1 drugs.

 Plaintiffs allege GLP-1 drugs are unreasonably dangerous and that drugmakers did not properly disclose the pancreatic cancer risks associated with the drugs’ use.

-ClassAction.com attorneys have taken on—and succeeded against—the biggest drug companies in the world.
+Our attorneys have taken on—and succeeded against—the biggest drug companies in the world.
 We’ve recovered billions of dollars on behalf of plaintiffs and are ready to fight for you if you were injured by a dangerous drug.
-Michael Goetz of ClassAction.com has been appointed to a leadership role on behalf of all plaintiffs in the incretin mimetics MDL.
+Michael Goetz has even been appointed to a leadership role on behalf of all plaintiffs in the incretin mimetics MDL.

-Diabetes patients who took Byetta and developed pancreatic cancer should contact ClassAction.com for a no-cost and no-obligation case review.
+Diabetes patients who took Byetta and developed pancreatic cancer should contact us for a free legal consultation.